-Governing bodies are responsible for making important decisions that enable schools to improve and develop.
-Governing bodies work closely with their head teachers, who are responsible for the day to day management of their schools.
+Governing boards are responsible for making important decisions that enable schools to improve and develop.
+Governing boards work closely with their head teachers, who are responsible for the day to day management of their schools.

 What qualities do I need?

 Commitment and common sense are the important qualities that governors bring to their schools - you do not have to have formal qualifications or experience in education, finance or management, although these skills will always be welcome.

 To be an effective governor you need to:

 - Have an interest in education, schools and young people;

 - Be able to listen to other people's views, to discuss them and then to form your own judgements;

 - Be willing to support the decisions taken by the whole governing board;